13 Essential Godot Features Every 2D Game Developer Should Know (With Recommended Course)

 func flash_effect():

-Godot has two main 2D animation systems, and using the right one for each situation is important.
+Godot has two main 2D animation systems, each suited to different needs.

 AnimatedSprite2D